Copywriters mostly agree on one thing: Headlines are important.

 Some say write it last.
 After all, you often don’t uncover your guiding message until you’ve written your copy.
 So you don’t want to be locked into an irrelevant headline.

-You might get suggestions like ‘What Benjamin Franklin can tell you about losing weight.’
+You might get suggestions like, “What Benjamin Franklin can tell you about losing weight.”
+In today’s critical market, that one will deflate like a tired balloon.

-These guidelines help with wordsmithing.
-But the truth is, templates won’t matter.
-It’s the message that sells.”
+The truth is, templates won’t matter.
+It’s the message that sells.

 So I considered a headline, “Good copywriting – so why doesn’t it sell?”